James Young (comedian): Life

 He found work in a repertory company based at the Stockport Hippodrome near Manchester, appearing in over a hundred productions across different genres.
 He soon left the company and joined the West End production of Seán O'Casey's Red Roses for Me.
 The play ran for seven months and was a great success.
 Following this, Young got to work with his hero Jimmy O'Dea in his production of Phil the Flutter's Ball.
 However, following an accident with a member of the audience, Young was let go from the show.

 Young then joined a show that was being arranged by ENSA and was due to tour the Middle East.
 While on the tour, Young was to meet Jack Hudson who would become a major part of his personal and professional life until his death.

-At the end of the tour, Young started to feel home sick for Northern Ireland and he, along with Hudson, returned to Belfast.
+At the end of the tour, Young started to feel homesick for Northern Ireland and he, along with Hudson, returned to Belfast.
 They moved into a flat on the Newtownards Road above a butcher's shop.
 Young returned to the Ulster Group Theatre, while Hudson became a manager of a local ballroom.

 Success was not forthcoming and, for a time, Young and Hudson considered emigrating to Australia.
 Young's luck was to change, however, when he was cast in Joseph Tomelty's BBC Radio Ulster series The McCooeys.
 Tomelty devised a character called Derek, loosely based on the character Young played in Right Again, Barnum.
 Derek was the camp window cleaner of the title characters.
 Derek appeared in only five episodes of the series but was a massive hit with the public and made Young a household name.

 Young soon began to receive lucrative offers to make appearances that were the equivalent of several months' work at the Group.
 Driven by this success, Young and Hudson formed James Young Productions and were soon making appearances across the country.
 The shows featured Young and Hudson in sketches, interspersed with musical and dance numbers.

 In 1951, Young was offered his own BBC radio series.
 The Young Idea was another success and spawned several series in the following years.
 The series continued to raise Young's profile and, in 1954, he realised his dream of appearing in his own show at the Grand Opera House.